-2 of the National Guard and Reserves separating from an active duty tour, and a spouse thereof, 3 who holds a current valid and unrestricted NREMT certification at or above the level of the state 4 license being sought as satisfying the minimum training and examination requirements for such 5 licensure.
+Intr SB 492 2020R2120S 2020R2119H 3 who holds a current valid and unrestricted NREMT certification at or above the level of the state 4 license being sought as satisfying the minimum training and examination requirements for the 5 licensure.
 6 (b) Member states shall expedite the processing of licensure applications submitted by 7 veterans, active military service members, and members of the National Guard and Reserves 8 separating from an active duty tour, and their spouses.
-9 (c) All individuals functioning with a privilege to practice under this section remain subject 10 to §16-56-8 of this code. §16-56-8.
+9 (c) All individuals functioning with a privilege to practice under this section remain subject 10 to §16-59-8 of this code. §16-59-8.
 Adverse actions.
-1 (a) A home state shall have exclusive power to impose adverse action against an 2 individual's license issued by the home state.
-3 (b) If an individual's license in any home state is restricted or suspended, the individual 4 shall not be eligible to practice in a remote state under the privilege to practice until the individual's 5 home state license is restored.
-6 (1) All home state adverse action orders shall include a statement that the individual's 7 Compact privileges are inactive.
-The order may allow the individual to practice in remote states 8 with prior written authorization from both the home state and remote state's EMS authority.
-9 (2) An individual currently subject to adverse action in the home state shall not practice in 10 any remote state without prior written authorization from both the home state and remote state's
+1 (a) A home state has exclusive power to impose adverse action against an individual's 2 license issued by the home state.
+3 (b) If an individual's license in any home state is restricted or suspended, the individual 4 may not be eligible to practice in a remote state under the privilege to practice until the individual's 5 home state license is restored.
+6 (1) All home state adverse action orders shall include a statement that the individual's

+(1) All home state adverse action orders shall include a statement that the individual's compact privileges are inactive.
+The order may allow the individual to practice in remote states with prior written authorization from both the home state and remote state's EMS authority.
-(c) A member state shall report adverse actions and any occurrences where the individual's Compact privileges are restricted, suspended, or revoked to the Commission in accordance with the rules of the Commission.

-(d) A remote state may take adverse action on an individual's privilege to practice within that state.

-(e) Any member state may take adverse action against an individual's privilege to practice in that state based on the factual findings of another member state, so long as each state follows its own procedures for imposing such adverse action.
+- (2) An individual currently subject to adverse action in the home state may not practice in any remote state without prior written authorization from both the home state and remote state's EMS authority. - (c) A member state shall report adverse actions and any occurrences where the individual's compact privileges are restricted, suspended, or revoked to the commission in accordance with the rules of the commission. - (d) A remote state may take adverse action on an individual's privilege to practice within that state. - (e) Any member state may take adverse action against an individual's privilege to practice in that state based on the factual findings of another member state, so long as each state follows its own procedures for imposing such adverse action.